Strategies for paying down debts

 When you pay your monthly bills, make the minimum payment due for all of your debts.
 Then take any additional money you have available and put it toward the debt with the smallest balance.
 Do this each month until you’ve paid off your smallest debt.
 When you pay it off, don’t use that account again until your debt is cleared up.
 Whether you hide the card in a drawer, freeze the card in a block of ice, or close the account, the point is to stop increasing your debt.

 The next step is to take the money you were paying toward that bill and apply it to the next smallest balance on your list.
-And as you continue moving down your list, the amount you’re able apply to each balance continues to grow and grow, creating, wait for it, a snowball effect.
+And as you continue moving down your list, the amount you’re able to pay to each balance continues to grow and grow, creating, wait for it, a snowball effect.
 You might be amazed how quickly that can happen.

 Now let’s talk about the High Rate Method.
 Again, make a list of all your debts, but instead arrange them according to their interest rates, with the highest interest rate first.